amarranzino/PhotophoreAnalysis/README.md

 # PhotophoreAnalysis

-## Author: Ashley Marranzino
+### Author: Ashley Marranzino
-## Last modified: 2025-08-01
+### Last modified: 2025-08-01

+## Summary:
+This repository contains the data and R code used for the analyses presented in Marranzino, **A.N. and J.F.
+Webb** (in press).
+Photophores in Stomiiform Fishes: Morphology, Distribution, and Putative Behavioral Roles. *The Biological Bulletin*. <br/>

 ## Data Description:
 R script written for analyzing photophore size and distribution patterns in different species. <br/>

 All raw data used for these analyses are based on measurements of photophores derived from images of preserved specimens.
-Raw images and individual measurments for each specimen are found in the "Photophore Size Data Files".
+Raw images and individual measurments for each specimen are found in the **Photophore Size Data Files**.
 Measurments were made using ImageJ Software. <br/>

-Raw measurment data for all specimnes examined is found in the file "Stomiiform_Photophore_Dat_20250729.csv". <br/>
+Raw measurment data for all specimnes examined is found in the file **Stomiiform_Photophore_Dat_20250729.csv**. <br/>

-The R script used to generate summary statistics and data visualizations is found in the "Photophore_AnalysesandPlots.R" file. <br/>
+The R script used to generate summary statistics and data visualizations is found in the **Photophore_AnalysesandPlots.R** file. <br/>

-The R script generates summary data, including summaries of values grouped by specimen, species, and region.
-These values are exported into an excel file "Photo_Data.xls".
-Each tab contains the following information:
+The R script generates an Excel file containing all summary dataframes, including summaries of values grouped by specimen, species, and region.
+These data can be found in the **Photo_Data.xls** file.
+Summary of the fields contained in each dataframe are found below.

-## **Tab:** Summary_lumped
+#### **Tab:** Summary_lumped
+#### **Summary:**
-### **Summary:** A dataframe summarizing data for a single specimen, grouped by region.
-Export of the dataframe "summary" from the "Photophore_AnalysesandPlots.R" file.
+A dataframe summarizing data for a single specimen, grouped by region.
+Export of the dataframe *summary* from the **Photophore_AnalysesandPlots.R** file.
-### **Fields:**
+#### **Fields:**
 - **species:** species, abbreviated with first letter of Genus and first 3 letters of species epithet.
 Species are abbreviated as follows: Anig = Astronesthes niger; Bmet = Bathophilus metallicus; Cslo = Chauliodus sloani; Cpli = Chirostomias pliopterus; Ebar = Echiostoma barbatum; Fbou = Flagellostomias boureei; Ifas = Idiacanthus fasciola; Lgla = Leptostomias gladiator; Mbar = Melanostomias bartonbeani; Ncap - Neonsethes capensis; Pmic = Pachystomias microdon; Pgue = Photostomias guernei; Sboa = Stomias boa ferox; Tden = Thysanactis dentex
 - **specimen:** specimen identifier.
 Formatted as the 4 letter species name (as specified above) followed by the 1 digit specimen number (ex: Anig1)
 - **region:** body region in which the data was collected, either "rostral" (just caudal to the anterior insertion of the pectoral fin), "mid" (midway along the rostral-cuadal axis of the trunk rostral to the insterion of the pelvic fin), or "caudal (at the anterior insertion of the anal fin).